yippie-io/yippie-io.github.com/apis.md

 Note that we currently do not plan to introduce API tokens or any other form of user access control – the JSON will be served to anyone requesting it, for free, yey!
 So, please do not hammer our servers with unnecessary requests, in other words: **play fair**! ☺

 Some of our APIs support [JSONP](http://json-p.org) and thus are easily available for client-side use.

+All APIs are read only and thus you only need `GET` requests.
+This also means you can try out the API-URLs in any web browser easily. ☺

 HTTP Cache Headers
 ------------------